Ekaterina-Koulakova/Single-Glomerular-Stimulation/Methods/1_Passive_Imaging/README.md

 ### ODOR-ONLY Imaging

-Imaging with an odorant exclusively will allow us to select the one which we will use as our background odorant in subsequent imaging sessions.
-Here are some potential odorants that are worth screening.
+Imaging with a passively-presented odorant will allow us to select a background odorant for subsequent imaging sessions.
+Below are some potential odorants worth screening which activate many dorsal glomeruli.

 | Monomolecular Odorant   | Concentration Diluted in <br> 5 µL of Distilled Water |
 |-------------------------|-------------------------------------------------------|